Weekly Mod: How to replace an iPhone 4 battery

 - To remove the battery, I do not recommend using the plastic pull tab.
 There is quite a bit of adhesive underneath the battery and the tab will normally just rip off or you can bend the battery.
 Instead, run your pry tool along the right side of the battery and break the adhesive that way.
 Once the battery is free from the adhesive, you can pull the old battery out of the phone.
 There are no other connectors holding it in.

 - As a side note, there is a tiny grounding clip that sits right where you unscrewed your battery from.
 Do NOT lose this clip.
-It grounds your wifi antenna.
+It grounds your cellular antenna.
 You will need to make sure it is in place before installing the new battery.

 How to install a new battery in your iPhone 4

-- Make sure your wifi grounding clip is in place.
+- Make sure your grounding clip is in place.
 It should be lined up with your #00 screw hole for your battery.
 It goes under your battery clip.

 - Once your grounding clip is lined up you can snap your new battery in place.
 Just line up the clip on the battery to where it gets seated on the logic board and snap it down.
 You should hear it click into place.